datafold-dev/datafold/tutorials/README.rst

 =========

 This page contains tutorials and code snippets to showcase *datafold's* API.
-All tutorials can be viewed online or downloaded in from the list below.
+All tutorials can be viewed online below.
 If you want to execute the notebooks in Jupyter, please also note the instructions in "Run notebooks with Jupyter".

 List
 ----